- Financial Assistance Available through the College

-After completing the first professional year (at least 30 semester hours), students registered as student-interns may earn internship hours toward licensure not only through professional sequence pharmacy courses but also outside the academic program through employment in certain practice settings.
+Students registered as student-interns will earn internship hours toward licensure through the professional sequence pharmacy courses.
 Internship hours gained outside the College of Pharmacy curriculum may not replace any portion of the experiential program required for graduation.

 Students are required to inform the Student Affairs Office of any change in status that may affect intern registration or the ability to be placed in practice (experiential) sites.

 Graduates of the College of Pharmacy are eligible to apply to the Texas State Board of Pharmacy for licensure as pharmacists.
 Licensure exams may be taken shortly after graduation.
 Postgraduate internship experience is not currently required for Texas licensure but may be required for licensure in other states.

 Additional information about requirements for pharmacy licensure in Texas is available from the Texas State Board of Pharmacy.

 Intern registration and pharmacist licensure requirements are subject to change by the Texas State Board of Pharmacy.
 Students and graduates must meet current requirements, even if they differ from those described above.

 Graduate Degrees (Research)

 Graduate programs leading to the Master of Science in the Pharmaceutical Sciences and the Doctor of Philosophy in the Pharmaceutical Sciences or Translational Science are offered through the Graduate School and described in the Graduate Catalog.
 The graduate student may specialize in one of six specialized tracks: chemical biology and medicinal chemistry, pharmacology and toxicology, molecular pharmaceutics and drug discovery, pharmacotherapy, health outcomes, or translational science.
 The goal of graduate study in the College of Pharmacy is to develop the intellectual breadth and specialized training necessary for a career in teaching, research, or advanced professional practice.
 Emphasis is placed on the knowledge, methods, and skills needed for scholarly teaching, execution of original research and problem solving, intellectual leadership, and creative expression.